Baurzhanovvv/rsschool-cvvv/cv.md

 I have completed a commercial project, which has provided me with hands-on experience and a strong understanding of the development process.
 You can see it on feplex.com
 And I have a lot of project on my GitHub account. https://github.com/AmirBaurzhanov

+## Education

+I end School in 2022.
+Now I'm in Astana IT College I will end in 2025.
+English Level: B1

 ##  Communicate with me.

 I have telegram account, you can write me a message by this link